Natural Relief: Exploring the Benefits of Ayurvedic Treatment for Sinusitis

 Ayurvedic treatment for sinusitis

-Various ayurvedic treatment procedures are adopted spending on the severity of the sinusitis.
+Various ayurvedic treatment procedures are adopted depending on the severity of the sinusitis.
 Here are a few commonly used Ayurvedic Treatment for Sinusitis

-- Thalam – Application of medicated paste/oil to the crown of head
+- Thalam – Application of medicated paste/oil to the crown of the head

 - Nasya _ usually purgative (virechana) nasal medications such as fresh herbal juice or medicated powders are used to clear the nasal passage and sinuses.

 - Dhoomapaana – Inhalation of medicated smoke

 - Panchakarma treatments such as Vamana and Virehana are also used depending on the doshas.